 - legitimate interests – to protect the interests of Arun District Council or someone else

-Your personal information may be shared with internal departments of Arun District Council or external organisations and agencies involved in delivering services on our behalf.
-Where we have these arrangements, there is a contract or information sharing agreement in place to ensure that the Council complies with data protection law.
+Your personal information may be shared with internal departments or external organisations and agencies involved in delivering services on our behalf.
+Where we have these arrangements, there is a contract or information sharing agreement in place to ensure that we comply with data protection law.

-- meet any applicable law, regulation, court order, legal process or enforceable governmental request, or
+- meet any applicable law, regulation, court order, legal process or enforceable governmental request

-- for the detection and prevention of crime/fraudulent activity, or
+- for the detection and prevention of crime/fraudulent activity

 - to protect a child or to protect adults who are thought to be at risk